sdsearle/Umbrella/README.md

 The api package contains an ApiServicesProvider, which provides access to two API classes:

-* WeatherApi: This is the Weather Underground API.
-The only implemented endpoint is /conditions/hourly.
+* WeatherApi: This is the Dark Sky API.
+The only implemented endpoint is /forecast.
-* IconApi: This API is used to provide better icons than Weather Underground provides.
+* IconApi: This API is used to provide better icons than Dark Sky provides.

 # Resources